-The Equity Release Council was set up to protect people from losing out from these schemes.
+The Equity Release Council (ERC) was set up to protect people from losing out on these schemes.

-Any equity release company that has the Equity Release Council logo on their material must ensure you can still live in your home until you die or move into permanent care.
+Any equity release company that features the ERC logo must ensure you can still live in your home until you die or move into permanent care.

-You also have the right to ask a solicitor to check all the documents before signing up to a scheme.
+You also have the right to ask a solicitor to check all documents before signing up for a scheme.